GoogleCloudPlatform/microservices-demo/hack/README.md

 ### scripts

 1. `./make-docker-images.sh`: builds and pushes images to the specified Docker repository.
-2. `./make-release-artifacts.sh`: injects updated images/tag into
+2. `./make-release-artifacts.sh`: generates a combined YAML file with image $TAG at:
    `./release/kubernetes-manifests/demo.yaml`.
 3. `./make-release.sh`: runs scripts 1 and 2, then runs `git tag` / pushes updated manifests to master.